 But Don’t Give Up Nonesstial Spending

 It’s no fun living without nonessential spending.
 Luckily there’s a workaround.
-The Drop App earns free money on everyday purchases which you can redeem for free gift cards to your favorite stores like Amazon and Starbucks!
+The Dosh App earns free money on everyday purchases which you can redeem for free gift cards to your favorite stores like Amazon and Starbucks!

 5. Eat at Home so Restaurants Don’t Take a Bite Out of Your Budget